 Steps for Preserving Family History

 We all have those boxes of “things” in our attics, storage units, and basements.
 Boxes that are nearly as ancient as the items they hold, and were passed down from parent to child.
-These “treasure” boxes generally hold papers, framed and unframed photographs, 3-dimentional items like salt & pepper shakers or music boxes, clothes/uniforms, yearbooks, the list goes on and on.
+These “treasure” boxes generally hold papers, framed and unframed photographs, 3-dimensional items like salt & pepper shakers or music boxes, clothes/uniforms, yearbooks, the list goes on and on.
 The contents are as diverse as the individuals who once owned them.

+Terri Blanchette, a Heritage Preservation Specialist and owner of Time Sorters, knows how emotional the process of downsizing family memorabilia can be.
 These are mementos of your life, and those who came before you, and hold fond and often strong memories.
 The strength of the tie that some of those items have for us is almost as binding as a physically attachment.

 Yet, we aren’t so tied to other items in our collection, but rather we keep them out of respect or memory of those who are gone now.